SchrodingerZhu/area-exam-survey/writing/main.typ

     let r = reuse w in Cons z zs;
     ret r
 ```
 Given a program composed with traditional IR operations (including projections, applications and constructor calls), the compiler can statically infer the required RC operations.
 Once explicit RC operations are obtained, more optimization opportunities are exposed to the compiler.
-For example, in the code above, the compiler notice that the memory associated with `xs` can possibly be reused.
+For example, in the code above, the compiler notices that the memory associated with `xs` can possibly be reused.
 Hence, instead of allocating memory for constructors, a "destructive decrement" (`reset` operation) is inserted.
 A later on `reuse` operation can then avoid allocations if the memory pointer passed in is not null.

 The process proposed in @ullrich2020countingimmutablebeansreference involves three steps:
 1. Inplace update operations including `reset` and `reuse` are inserted into feasible sites.
 2. Some functions may not need to use RC pointers as they only require immutable projections or other trivial operations on their input arguments.
 Such functions can be converted to "borrow semantics" to avoid RC operations.
 3. With destructive operations and borrowing operations inserted, it becomes straightforward to add necessary reference counting operations.

 There are still other challenges such as how to tweak the functional data structures such as red-black trees to better fit into the inplace update scheme and how to efficiently maitain the reference counting in multi-threaded environments.
-These implementations details are discussed in @ullrich2020countingimmutablebeansreference.
+These implementation details are discussed in @ullrich2020countingimmutablebeansreference.
 We skip them here to focus on the main topics.

 Lean4 is implemented based on @ullrich2020countingimmutablebeansreference.
 Compared with other functional language implementations including `GHC`, `ocamlopt`, `MLton`, `MLKit` and RC-managed language such as `Swift`, `Lean4` can achieve best average performance across different workloads #footnote([
   @ullrich2020countingimmutablebeansreference benchmarked binary trees, symbolic differentiation, constant folding, quick sort and red-black tree based association map.